mesoform/terraform-infrastructure-modules/mcp/docs/GCP_APP_ENGINE.md

       runtime: java8
 ```

-#### Deployment Versioning
-Multiple versions of a service can be deployed at once.
-* `gcp_ae.yml` will only contain the specifications for one version of each service.
-* Updating the container version or manifest will not produce a new app engine version, but will update the current deployment
-* If the version key is updated in `gcp_ae.yml` the current deployment will be replaced with the new version
-* To run multiple versions, [terraform workspaces](https://www.terraform.io/docs/state/workspaces.html) should be used.
-  E.g. to deploy a new version of an application:
-    1. Make a new branch using VCS and make version and configuratio changes to `gcp_ae.yml`
-    2. Make a new terraform workspace by running: `terraform workspace new <version name>`
-    3. Import google app engine configuration to state file by running `terraform import 'module.mcp.google_app_engine_application.self[0]' <project-id>`
-    Without this step terraform will try to create a new `google_app_engine_application` resource, when only one per project is allowed, resulting in an error.
-    4. Apply changes with `terraform apply`
-    5. Commit terraform configuraton and statefiles to VCS

 #### Google App Engine common attributes
 Below is a list of attributes which are available to both GAE standard and GAE flexible apps (this